Skip to content

 Likewise, for R:

-This will launch the version of R packaged in the r docker image, and your files can be executed (we need to specify the command as R as the default is to run Rscript, which is non-interactive).
+This will launch the version of R packaged in the r docker image, and your files can be executed.

 For python, you can run a plain python interpreter with: